JasonBourbaki/Helium/index.md

 description: "This website hosts writings, artworks, projects, and day dreams of a Renaissance teen."
 ---

 ###   Hey visitor, you just wandered into a museum filled with volatile chemicals.

-#### You are going to come across a collection of isotopes of Jason He (Get it?).
+####   You are going to come across a collection of isotopes of <a href="{{ 'about' | relative_url }}" title="About me">Jason He</a> (Get it?).
 Some are stable and serious, capable for academic purposes; more of them have half-life of a split second, decaying into pages of ideas, fantasies, or rants, emitting crazy radiation.

 ####   Here are ways to navigate in this labyrinth:

 * #### Explore by the categories on the top menu bar.
 Don't you want to know what each isotope consists of?